HarshPal-Dev/WhatsInsight/README.md

 # Commit on 2025-08-25 - Updated README.md with setup and run instructions

 # Commit on 2025-08-29 - Enhanced performance of text cleaning functions

+# Commit on 2025-09-01 - Reformatted README.md and added project overview